-Like the name suggests, off plan property investment is buying a property still on plan or at design stage, meaning not yet constructed.
+Off-plan property investment is buying a property still on the plan or at the design stage, meaning not yet constructed.
 The buyer pays for it in installments.

 The developer may go out of business before construction of the property is completed and the buyer may not be able to recover the monies advanced.
-This the plight of investors who paid huge sums of money to Banda Homes and Suraya Properties and whose stories have made headlines in the recent past.
-The investors complained of making payments but not seeing any considerable progress in construction of their homes.
+This the plight of investors who paid huge sums of money to Banda Homes, Suraya Properties and now Lesedi Developers, whose stories have made headlines in the recent past.
+The investors complained of making payments but not seeing any considerable progress in the construction of their homes.

-There has been suggestions to introduce regulations to strengthen off plan property purchase sector, that will weed out phony developers.
-In 2016, Dubai introduced a regulation that require developers and brokers to get approval from Dubai’s Real Estate Regulatory Authority (RERA) before they advertise property in the media.
+There have been suggestions to introduce regulations to strengthen the off-plan property purchase sector, that will weed out phony developers.
+In 2016, Dubai introduced a regulation that requires developers and brokers to get approval from Dubai’s Real Estate Regulatory Authority (RERA) before they advertise a property in the media.
 The new regulation was aimed at cracking down on fake property ads, protecting both buyers and genuine developers.

-Lastly, the investor can request that the new-build property developments is backed by bank guarantees that protects the buyer from a builder going bankrupt.
+- Lastly, the investor can request that the new-build property developments are backed by bank guarantees that protect the buyer from a builder going bankrupt.